Stephanus Swart: Uncertain

-Memorial
+Memorials

-A memorial was erected in the Charlestown cemetery for the 5 slain policemen.
+A memorial was erected in the Charlestown cemetery for the five slain policemen.

-Monument

-A memorial on the location of the murder of Fanny Knight reads "Hierdie Gedenkteken is opgerigt ter gedagtenis aan Fannie Knight -nee Eksteen- en C. Roets, wat deur S. Swart geskiet was op die 6de Mei 1927, terwyl hy van die polisie ontsnap het to Potters Hill" (This memorial is erected in memory of Fanny Knight -nee Eksteen- and C. Roets.
+Another memorial on the location of the murder of Fanny Knight reads "Hierdie Gedenkteken is opgerigt ter gedagtenis aan Fannie Knight -nee Eksteen- en C. Roets, wat deur S. Swart geskiet was op die 6de Mei 1927, terwyl hy van die polisie ontsnap het to Potters Hill" (This memorial is erected in memory of Fanny Knight -nee Eksteen- and C. Roets.
 Who was shot by S. Swart on 6 May 1927 while he had escaped from the police at Potter's Hill).